 Use this Q&A to help you determine which mileage tracker to download.

-All of the mileage tracker apps listed above come highly recommended.
-However, the best mileage tracking app for you will be one that fits your needs.
+All the mileage tracker apps listed above come highly recommended.
+However, the best one for you will be one that fits your needs.

-If you’re just looking for a simple app to track your mileage without added features like bank integration or money-saving tools for drivers, then Stride may be the one for you.
+If you’re looking for a simple app to track mileage without added features, Stride may be the one for you.

-If you’re an independent contractor and would like your app to make it easier for you to nail down mileage deductions for filing quarterly taxes, try Hurdlr or QuickBooks Self Employed.
+If you’re an independent contractor and need an easy way to nail down mileage deductions for filing quarterly taxes, try Hurdlr or QuickBooks Self-Employed.

-If you run a small business with a fleet of multiple vehicles, you might consider Everlance or TripLog.
+If you run a small business with a fleet of multiple vehicles, consider Everlance or TripLog.

 Stride is the only completely free app on this list.
 However, Everlance, TripLog, Hurdlr and MileIQ all have a free version.
 You can test out the free version to see if you like the app before committing to paying for the premium version with more features.

-You’re not making any financial commitment, so you can also switch to one of the other mileage tracking apps if you try one and find it doesn’t serve you well.
+You’re not making any financial commitment, so you can also switch to one of the other mileage tracking apps if one doesn’t serve you well.

 The information on each mileage tracking app listed above will help you select the best mileage tracker for you.

-The brilliant thing about using one of these best mileage tracking apps is that they keep a record of your work travel so you can deduct business mileage with ease.
+The brilliant thing about using one of these apps is that they keep a record of your work travel so you can deduct business mileage with ease.
 You don’t have to worry about how to track your mileage.
 The app records it for you!

-When deducting mileage on your tax returns, the IRS is looking for an accurate account of business miles driven.
-In addition to your mileage numbers, you should keep track of the dates of your trips, the places you travelled and the reason for the trip.
-Mileage tracker apps, like the ones listed above, will help you keep the required records.
+When deducting mileage on your tax return, the IRS is looking for an accurate account of business miles driven.
+In addition to mileage, you should keep track of the date, destination and reason for each trip.
+Mileage tracker apps will help you keep the required records.